Uniarts Helsinki’s Code of conduct

 - As a student, I am aware of my role as a responsible member of the university community.

 - I comply with the principles for the responsible conduct of research.
 I am familiar with and comply with the RCR guidelines issued by the Finnish Advisory Board on Research Integrity.
-I employ responsible data acquisition, research and evaluation methods in my research.
+I employ responsible methods of data acquisition, research and evaluation in my research.

 - I am aware that the responsible conduct of research concerns artistic research, too.
 I understand that the freedom of art does not constitute grounds for neglecting the responsible conduct of research.

-- I am aware that working as a researcher requires the completion of research training and that learning about responsibility and openness is an integral part of developing a researcher’s expertise.
+- I am aware that working as a researcher requires the completion of research training.
+Learning about responsibility and openness is an integral part of developing a researcher’s expertise.
 Even as a bachelor’s, master’s or doctoral student, I am responsible for making sure my research activities are ethical.

 - I am aware that reflection on ethical questions and the assessment of risks begins in the planning stage of research activities and lasts throughout the entire research process; it also involves research communications.